CanelaSoftware/cassiaDB_docs/docs/AddingUsers.md

 # Accounts and Authorization

-LiveCloud includes a User Auth package, with APIs integrated into the CassiaDB libraries. __Auth is a requirement in order to access the Cloud.__ All your application's users must create an account in order to access your project's cloud data.
+LiveCloud includes a User Auth package, with APIs integrated into the CanelaDB libraries. __Auth is a requirement in order to access the Cloud.__ All your application's users must create an account in order to access your project's cloud data.
 Fortunately, the setup and coding required for this is straightforward and easy to do.

 # LiveCloud Accounts